ming-yong/archive/_posts/post/2020-02-12-learning report of my first 15 months.md

 So to say, it's in version 5.

-### JavaSCript
+### JavaScript

 I was also working on my [Javascript Algorithms And Data Structures Certification](https://www.freecodecamp.org/certification/ming-yong/javascript-algorithms-and-data-structures) at that time.
-I wasn't feeling very comfortable with my JS after so I took [JavaScript30](https://javascript30.com/) before moving onto learning ReactJS and NodeJS.
+I wasn't feeling very comfortable with JavaScript after so I took [JavaScript30](https://javascript30.com/) before moving onto learning ReactJS and NodeJS.

 ## Connecting with people